 view once the telescope was back in place, and added a pointer cut from thin

-circle.
-The rightmost show the slot with the telescope in place.
+with telescope in place.

 DOB With Elevation Level

 DOB W/Level Blowup

 Then, following Uncle Rod's advice, I purchased an inexpensive

 angle-reading level for the elevation setting circle.
 The version I purchased

 has a magnet in the base, so I made use of this.
 My particular Stargazer Steve DOB design uses a

 hexagonal box to hold the telescope, so I needed only to mount a small flat